 Of obvious benefit to sound specialists, as well as motion picture professionals such as film producers, directors and picture editors, Sound for Moving Pictures also provides valuable insight for others interested in the subject; such as those involved with teaching soundtrack analysis, or those researching the wider topics of film studies and screen writing.

 Supplementary materials can be found on the companion website: www.soundformovingpictures.com

 Table of Contents

-Neil Hillman is a highly experienced sound designer, production sound mixer and scholar who contributes to both multi-million budgeted feature films and crowd-funded indie movies.
+Neil Hillman, PhD, is a highly experienced sound designer, production sound mixer and scholar who contributes to both multi-million budgeted feature films and crowd-funded indie movies.
 His PhD investigated emotion within sound design and considered enhanced audience engagement through the thoughtful use of the soundtrack.

 Whether you’re an experienced film practitioner or a student at the beginning of your career, an academic looking for a deeper understanding of sound design or a teaching professional designing a Master’s degree module, or even a lecturer or student involved in the wider topic of film studies, there is a wealth of theoretical, practical and applicable knowledge contained within this educational, informative and entertaining book.